 Load testing

 Functional testing may have told you that your software can give the expected output, but what happens if multiple people are using it at the same time, or it’s tasked with handling large amounts of data?
-Load testing your software will show you how it handles these situations, and if the code needs to be further optimized to handle the conditions it’s expected to operate in.
+Load testing will show you how it handles these situations, and if the code needs to be further optimized.

 Security testing

-Your software and data are valuable, so it’s key to test that your software isn’t giving people access to things it shouldn’t.
+Your customer data is valuable, so it’s key to test that your software isn’t giving people access to things it shouldn’t.
 Non-functional security testing involves checking to see how your software handles security vulnerabilities and your customers’ important data.

 The limitations of non-functional testing